MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.ExitReason** - An enumerator value telling the exit reason, if the Precheck failed

   - **Data.Log** - Custom log message indicating the precheck success or failure

+#### Office.OfficeMobile.Fluid.FluidFileOperations

+This event is collected for Office applications when a fluid file operation takes place.
+Data is used to track feature health and understand user-experience based on the operation information.

+The following fields are collected:

+- **FailureReason** - If the operation was a failure.
+Contains the error code of the failure.

+- **Result** - A boolean value that indicates the end result of the operation.

+- **Type** - The operation type (for example, Open).

 #### Office.OfficeMobile.PdfViewer.PdfFileOperations (on Android)